DaviDokuro/Unofficial-Onshape-Dark-Theme/README.md

 A dark theme for Onshape using Tampermonkey.

 The file is saved as CSS for text highlighting in editors, but it is javascript code for Tampermonkey.
 To install, simply copy the code into Tampermonkey and save as a new script.

+DEPRICATED: Onshape has a dark theme now in beta 🥳